mitsuhiko/lucumr/2010/12/24/common-mistakes-as-web-developer.rst

 Common Mistakes as Python Web Developer
 =======================================

-A few weeks ago I had a hatred discussion with a bunch of Python and Open Source people at a local meet-up about the way Python's path joining works.
+A few weeks ago I had a heated discussion with a bunch of Python and Open Source people at a local meet-up about the way Python's path joining works.
 I was always pretty sure that people are aware of how the path joining works and why it works that way.
 However a bit of searching around on the